YA Book Twitter is all aflutter over the hot new meme: dick soap — soap shaped like a penis, rather than for your penis — and here’s why

-Do you consider yourself a die-hard lover of gay books?
-Then check out our coverage of what’s happening in the LGBTQ world of literature.
+Do you consider yourself a die-hard lover of gay books and LGBTQ authors?
+Then check out our coverage of what’s happening in the world of queer literature.

 Despite society’s dwindling attention span, books remain a powerful force when it comes to modern storytelling.
-Books give us the chance to see the world with a new perspective.
-With the rise of self-publishing services and freelance editing, just about anyone with an idea can publish their works.
-This gives aspiring LGBTQ writers and authors the chance to express themselves.
-It also gives audiences access to new content even it falls outside of what’s considered mainstream.
+They give us a chance to see the world with a new perspective, and they give aspiring LGBTQ writers and authors the chance to express themselves.
+Gay books also give audiences access to new content that falls outside of what’s considered “mainstream.”

-Whether you’re into trashy romance novels, best sellers with the word “girl” in the title, or heartfelt personal stories about what it’s like to be gay, there’s a book out there for you.
-Now dive into a pile of gay books and let us know your favorite.
+Whether you’re into trashy romance novels or heartfelt personal stories about what it’s like to be queer, there are gay books out there for you.
+Now dive into a pile of them and let us know your favorite.